Omani Empire: Ya'rubid Dynasty

+The Ya'rubids (1624–1719) managed to construct a powerful and well-organized state after the Portuguese had disrupted Arabian maritime trade in the region.
+The Portuguese encroachment which had engulfed the area in an economic crisis was challenged by the Omanis, where the latter managed to restore their traditional role as local maritime traders.
+Along with this, significant economic and political developments took place.

 The agriculture in Oman had undergone a massive improvement under Saif bin Sultan.
 He is known for providing water to the interior lands of Oman, while he encouraged Omani Arabs to move from the interior and settle along the coast by planting date palms in the coastal Al Batinah Region.
-The town in the interior of Oman, Al Hamra, has its irrigation system improved by the new built large falaj, it seems that the Yaruba dynasty supported major investment in settlement and agricultural works such as terracing along the Wadi Bani Awf.
+The town in the interior of Oman, Al Hamra, has its irrigation system improved by the new built large falaj, it seems that the Ya'ruba dynasty supported major investment in settlement and agricultural works such as terracing along the Wadi Bani Awf.
 Saif bin Sultan built new schools.
 He made the castle of Rustaq his residence, adding the Burj al Riah wind tower.

 Saif bin Sultan died on 4 October 1711.
 He was buried in the castle of Rustaq in a luxurious tomb, later destroyed by a Wahhabi general.
 At his death he had great wealth, said to include 28 ships, 700 male slaves and one third of Oman's date trees.
 He was succeeded by his son.
 Sultan bin Saif II (r.
 1711–1718) established his capital at Al-Hazm on the road from Rustaq to the coast.
 Now just a village, there still are remains of a great fortress that he built around 1710, and which contains his tomb.